aymanalareqi/filament-app-version-manager/docs/api.md

 #### Localized Response

+**Success Response (Update Available - With Locale Specified):**

-When a locale is specified, the `release_notes` field returns a string instead of an object:
+When a locale is specified, the `release_notes` field returns a single localized string instead of an object containing all translations:

 ```json
 {